Facilities, Parks & Playgrounds

-- Rotary Park has a pond (illuminated by street lights at night for your enjoyment) that is cleared for winter recreational use.
-Keep an eye out for special events scheduled during the winter at the pond in Rotary Park.
+- Festival Park has a pond (illuminated by street lights at night for your enjoyment) that is cleared for winter recreational use.
+Keep an eye out for special events scheduled during the winter at the pond in Festival Park.

 70 Sunset Boulevard | Phone: 780-778-4128 or 780-778-4512